xarray-contrib/datatree/docs/source/hierarchical-data.rst

     homer

 where we can see how these individual Simpson family members are related to one another.
-The nodes representing Bart and Lisa are now connected - we can confirm their sibling rivalry by examining the ``.siblings`` property:
+The nodes representing Bart and Lisa are now connected - we can confirm their sibling rivalry by examining the :py:class:`~DataTree.siblings` property:

 .. ipython:: python

     list(bart.siblings)

 But oops, we forgot Homer's third daughter, Maggie!
-Let's add her by updating Homer's ``.children`` property to include her:
+Let's add her by updating Homer's :py:class:`~DataTree.children` property to include her:

 .. ipython:: python